dev-alvarez/dev-alvarez/README.md

 # Jose Alvarez

-Aspiring Software Engineer enrolled in a Computer Systems Engineering program with a strong passion for Computer Science principles and Linux.
+Aspiring Software Engineer enrolled in a Computer Systems Engineering program, with a strong passion for Computer Science principles and Linux

 ## Contact